-A. Text Book
+- A. Text Book - 1.
 We will be using online sources listed below and linked in your schedule.
-You do not need to purchase books for this course.
-You are expected to have the required texts for the co-requisite ENGL 1301 course.
+You do not need to purchase books for this course. - B. Supplements - 1.
+My website: www.kelli.ninja - 2.

-B. Supplements

-- 1. My website: www.kelli.ninja - 2.
 Writing down the Basics.
 Available on my website as a pdf file. - 3.
-Purdue Online Writing Lab (OWL): Site Map (table of contents)

-C. Materials

-Access to a good Word processor like Word, Google Docs, or Apple Pages

-- 1. Access to Microsoft Word: You have access to Microsoft Word through OneDrive at MyEPCC. - If you use Google Docs or Apple Pages, make sure to save your documents in Word format: doc or docx.
+Purdue Online Writing Lab (OWL): Site Map (table of contents) - C. Materials - 4.
+Access to a good Word processor like Word, Google Docs, or Apple Pages - a) Access to Microsoft Word: You have access to Microsoft Word through OneDrive at MyEPCC. - b) If you use Google Docs or Apple Pages, make sure to save your documents in Word format: doc or docx.
 See this link for help with Apple Pages, and this one for help with Google Docs.